micheledusi/Griddle/README.md

 **Credits**: this puzzle was created by [Alexis Andrew Martel](https://github.com/alexis-martel) and is contained in the [Open-Crossword project](https://github.com/alexis-martel/Open-Crossword) repository on GitHub ([`crossword16`](https://github.com/alexis-martel/Open-Crossword/blob/master/data/puzzles/crossword16.json)), licensed under the _GNU General Public License v3.0 (GPL-3.0)_.

 ### Example 3
-A more complex example of a crossword puzzle within a 30x30 grid, easily managed with _Griddle_:
+A more complex example of a crossword puzzle within a 30x30 grid, easily build and rendered with _Griddle_ in Typst:

 ![A more complex example of a 30x30 grid](docs/example3.png)